 - Male students (except exempted individuals) must be registered with Selective Service.

-- Not in default on a Federal Direct Loan or owe refund to federal grant.
+- Not in default on a Federal Direct Loan or owe a refund to a federal grant.

-- Priority is giving to students applying by priority deadline of March 15th.
+- Priority is given to students applying by the priority deadline of March 15th.